Next month Earlier this year

 don't care about Truth and Justice ("and the American Way," because

-comics were -- perhaps still are, but I don't know -- dominated by real
+were -- perhaps still are, but I don't know -- dominated by real men

 The whole premise is wrong.
 Women do not throw off the yoke of their male oppressors by violence.
 Actually nobody does.
 The American revolution succeeded only because the Brits didn't really care.
 The Russian revolution merely replaced the oppression of the Czar with the (worse) oppression of Stalin.
 Cuba replaced the mildly disagreeable Batista with the iron fist of Castro.
 Did anybody mention Mao?
 Come to think of it, the hated tax that the American colonials threw off was a tiny fraction of the "not one dime" new tax Obama has laid on low-income people.
 Like the rise of modern science, oppression ceases when Christian values pervade the culture, and not otherwise.
 Women's rights were not even on the table until the Apostle Paul put them there.
 The pride and anger shown by the amazon warrior in this flick are vices, not virtues.